AdeZwart/home-assistant-config/README.md

 * Lighting adjustment when streaming on the living room Chrome Cast
 * Manually triggered bed-time routine
 * Actionable notification reminder to have the Roborock report at the trashbin to empty the dustbin
+* Send a camera snapshot to Telegram when the doorbell is pressed

 ## Wishlist
 * Somfy sunscreen control (433mhz)